lwdStudio/lwdSite3/web/README.md

     }
   }
   ```
-  When you are done, system link it to ```/etn/nginx/sites-enable```
+  When you are done, set a system link to ```/etn/nginx/sites-enable```

   Remember to secure your website using SSL.
-Easiest way is to use ```certbot``` to get an Let's Encrypt certificate.
-Certbot should automatically install and configure it to your nginx configuration file.
+Easiest way is to use ```certbot``` to get a Let's Encrypt certificate.
+If you have install right plugin, Certbot should automatically install and configure it to your nginx configuration file.

 ## Use Docker
-I have create a Dockerfile for this gatsby front-end so you may use it create a docker container image, and serve this site use docker.
+I have created a Dockerfile for this gatsby front-end so you may use it to create a docker container image, and serve this site using docker.
 Learn more on the [```docker.md```](docker.md) file.

 ## Serveless solution
-You should be able to host this site using services like [Cloudflare Pages](https://pages.cloudflare.com/), [Vercel](https://vercel.com/), [Gatsby Cloud](https://www.gatsbyjs.com/products/cloud/) and more.
+You should be able to host this site using services like [Cloudflare Pages](https://pages.cloudflare.com/), [Vercel](https://vercel.com/), ~~[Gatsby Cloud](https://www.gatsbyjs.com/products/cloud/)~~[^1], and more.
 Follow their instruction on how to do it.
 They should be able to serve your site really fast via their CDN network.

 I have my site run on [my own server](http://www.liwenduan.com) and [Cloudflare Pages](https://lwdsite3.pages.dev).
 You can observe the performance difference easily.

+[^1]: As of now, Gatsby Cloud does not support Yarn 2 yet.
+Refer to [Gatsby Cloud FAQ](https://support.gatsbyjs.com/hc/en-us/articles/1500009113962-Does-Gatsby-Cloud-work-with-Yarn-2-)